cypress-io/cypress-documentation/source/guides/guides/command-line.md

 `--parallel` | {% urlHash "Run recorded specs in parallel across multiple machines" cypress-run-parallel %}
 `--port`,`-p`  | {% urlHash "Override default port" cypress-run-port-lt-port-gt %}
 `--project`, `-P` | {% urlHash "Path to a specific project" cypress-run-project-lt-project-path-gt %}
+`--quiet`, `-q` | If passed, Cypress will not output to `stdout`.
+Only output from the configured reporter will print.
 `--record`  | {% urlHash "Whether to record the test run" cypress-run-record-key-lt-record-key-gt %}
 `--reporter`, `-r`  | {% urlHash "Specify a Mocha reporter" cypress-run-reporter-lt-reporter-gt %}
 `--reporter-options`, `-o`  | {% urlHash "Specify Mocha reporter options" cypress-run-reporter-lt-reporter-gt %}